-The Debtor's general partner is TAO Development Group, LLC ("TAO Development," or "General Partner").
+The Debtor's general partner is TAO Development Group, LLC ("TAO Development").
 TAO Development has a 3.4% ownership interest in the Debtor.
 The CEO of TAO Development is Clayton Isom.
 The CFO of TAO Development is Rashid Al-Hmoud.
 TAO Development, through Mr. Al-Hmoud and Mr. Isom, provides management services to the Debtor.
-The Debtor's Partnership Agreement (as may be amended from time to time, the "Partnership Agreement") provides that the General Partner has authority to recoup from the Debtor amounts necessary to cover the General Partner's expenses incurred on behalf of the Debtor.4 These expenses include utilities, transportation, communications, travel expenses, legal accounting, among other expenses.
-Because the Debtor's income, and the General Partner's expenses, vary over the course of a year, the General Partner draws a fixed asset management fee.
-Thus, TAO Development is eligible to receive, but has not always received, an asset management fee of 1.5% of gross revenues for the General Partner's overhead and expenses.5 The General Partner has not, and will not receive the asset management fee should funds be unavailable for that purpose.6 TAO Development is owned by Mr. Al-Hmoud (32%), ICS Investment (64%), and Wich Brenner (3%).
+Per the Debtor's Partnership Agreement, TAO Development is eligible to receive, but has not always received, an asset management fee of 1.5% of gross revenues for the general partner's overhead and expenses.
+TAO Development is 88.5% owned by Mr. Al-Hmoud (32%), ICS Investment (64%), and Wich Brenner (3%).
 ICS Investment is 88.5% owned by Mr. Isom.
 TAO Development, through Mr. Isom and Mr. Al-Hmoud, manage the business of the Debtor.
-The Debtor's limited partners are some 18 separate individuals and entities holding varying percentages of ownership in the Debtor.
-The identity of the limited partners and their respective percentage ownership interests are disclosed in the attachment filed with the Debtor's Statement of Financial Affairs, response to Question No. 21(a).
-A copy of this document is attached hereto as Exhibit C. The limited partners are business acquaintances or relatives of Mr. Isom and Mr. Al-Hmoud.
-A chart summarizing these relationships is attached hereto as Exhibit D.
+The Debtor's limited partners are some 18 separate individuals and entities holding varying percentage ownership interests are disclosed in the attachment filed with the Debtor's Statement of Financial Affairs, response to Question No. 21(a).